 United Poultry Concerns

-Promoting the compassionate and respectful treatment of domestic fowl.
+A nonprofit organization dedicated to the compassionate and respectful treatment of chickens, turkeys, ducks and other domestic fowl.